McDonald's Brings Back Shamrock Shakes and Szechuan Sauce

 The St. Patrick's Day treat returned Feb.
 21 and the Szechuan sauce hits the menu Feb.
 26. But if you want to get a packet, you better hurry.
 The fast-food restaurant has only 20 million cups of the sauce.

-While the Shamrock Shake resurges every year, the Szechuan sauce's revival is a little more dramatic.
+While the Shamrock Shake resurges every year, the Szechuan sauce's revival is a little more scandalous.

 According to Fortune, McDonald's first introduced the Szechuan sauce back in 1998 to promote Disney's Mulan.
 Fast-forward nearly two decades and Adult Swim remind fast-food lovers how much they missed the sauce by airing an episode about it on the third season of Rick and Morty.
 People begged McDonald's to bring the sauce back and even created a petition that garnered thousands of signatures.